 Most of the passengers go out to stretch their legs or have a smoke.
 I'm eavesdropping quite a bit.
 We've been on the bus for hours and I'm bored.
 But then I feel slightly uneasy when a couple of guys starts talking about the beheading some years back.
 That was also on a Greyhound bus, leaving people in a state of shock on the darkening Trans-Canada Highway.

 I'm puzzled when my fellow passengers somehow find it likely that the victim must have pissed off the guy.
 I guess they have a need to think away the randomness, but does it make the beheading more likely?

 The bus continues through vast areas of dead pines.
-It's the dark beetle infested woods that's been around us for hours.
+It's the brown beetle infested woods that's been around us for hours.